Ethant06/Full-Stack-Development-Guide/DatabaseModels.md

   Column('workout_id', Integer, ForeignKey('workouts.id')),
   Column('routine_id', Integer, ForeignKey('routines.id'))
 )
 This serves as the relationship and then later on we actually use orm to create the individual tables in the relationship.
+This table has no model class of its own — it's just a plain SQL table with two foreign key columns.
+A row like (workout_id=3, routine_id=7) means "workout 3 is part of routine 7."
 ```
 class Workout(Base):
   __tablename__ = 'workouts'